Skip to content

 Check-out day usually means breakfast in the hotel, to save precious packing time.

 Once that was done, I discovered the suburban rail network to get to Aquincumi Múzeum & Archaeological Park.
-Apparently there a two hour trail that takes you to even more remains, but I stuck to the main park and the nearby amphitheater this time.
+Apparently there is a two hour walking trail that takes you to even more Roman remains, but I stuck to the main archaeological park and the nearby amphitheater this time.
 The park could use some TLC, but it was a nice discovery nevertheless.

-Back in the centre of Budapest, I resumed my mission: eat Hungarian specialties! there is one that I found out about when I first planned my trip in 2020, and it sounded so tasty, I actually looked up a recipe and I’ve made it myself quite often: rakott krumpli.
-So yeah, I actually never tasted the original, until today!
-And GRUMPY didn’t just serve that dish, but also sweet Túrógombóc for desert.
+Back in the centre of Budapest, I resumed my mission: eat Hungarian specialties!
+There was one that I found out about when I first planned a Budapest trip in 2020, and it sounded so tasty, I actually looked up a recipe and I’ve made it myself quite often: rakott krumpli.
+But until today, I never actually tasted the original!
+At GRUMPY I was finally able to try that dish, and also some sweet Túrógombóc as dessert.

 After that late lunch I had just enough time to visit Tamp & Pull, one of the oldest specialty coffee bars in Budapest, and Constellation, a taproom and restaurant for both Gravity—whose brewery I visited on the second day—and Brew Your Mind